Advanced Features of SQL Management Studio You Should Know

 - How to Use It:

-2. SQL Server Profiler for Monitoring Activity
+2. SQL Server Profiler for Monitoring and Debugging

 - How to Use It: